jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/ros.rst

 The main difference is that your pipeline for gscam should end with ``videoconvert`` and you need to remove ``autovideosink``.

-For a stereo system with the USB frame grabbers, use:
+For a stereo system with the Decklink frame grabbers, use:

 .. code-block:: bash

-   sh roslaunch dvrk_robot gscam_stereo.launch rig_name:=jhu_daVinci
+   ros2 launch dvrk_video gscam_decklink_stereo.launch.py stereo_rig_name:=jhu_daVinci

 Where ``jhu_daVinci`` is a name you want to give to your camera rig.
 This name will be used to define the ROS namespace for all the data published.
-It is also used to define a directory to save the results of your camera calibration or load said camera calibration (i.e. ``dvrk_robot/data/<rig_name>``).
-If you don't have a calibration for your rig, you can still render both video channels using the ROS
+The left/right camera outputs are available via the ROS
 topics:

 * ``/jhu_daVinci/left/image_raw``